OsamaTAbbasi/phpcoreCrudApp/README.md

 # PHP CRUD Application

-A simple PHP CRUD application for managing products using a MySQL database.
+A simple PHP CRUD application for managing Students using a MySQL database.

 ## Features